buraksezer/olric/README.md

 **Olric is an AP product** in the context of [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), which employs the combination of primary-copy and [optimistic replication](https://en.wikipedia.org/wiki/Optimistic_replication) techniques.
-With optimistic replication, when the partition owner receives a write or delete operation for a key, applies it locally, and propagates it to backup owners.
+With optimistic replication, when the partition owner receives a write or delete operation for a key, applies it locally, and propagates it to the backup owners.

 This technique enables Olric clusters to offer high throughput.
 However, due to temporary situations in the system, such as network failure, backup owners can miss some updates and diverge from the primary owner.
 If a partition owner crashes while there is an